cristibaluta/Jit/README.md

 To compile you need the Haxe compiler (http://haxe.org) and the hxcpp haxelib.
 You must also create manually a 'cpp' folder where Haxe will compile the app.

-	haxelib install hxcpp // Install the hxcpp dependency haxe compile.hxml // Compile the application
+	haxelib install hxcpp // Install the hxcpp dependency haxelib install hx3compat // Install lib with api from haxe3 that was removed in api4 (for unit testing) haxe compile.hxml // Compile the application.
+Run with sudo if you are missing some writing permissions

-Win and linux versions in theory can work, in practice didn't tested.
+Win and linux versions in theory should work, in practice didn't tested.
 They also must implement different logic for the password storage.
 Get in touch if you'd like to contribute with this.

 ## Setup Jira
 To setup your jira credentials run and follow instructions